What you should know about living kidney donation

 What’s the kidney procurement surgery like for a living donor?

 UChicago Medicine is one of only a handful of centers in the United States to offer nearly scarless removal of a donor’s kidney.
 For this procedure, a single small incision is made in the belly button through which instruments are placed and the kidney removed.
 Most patients wake up with a small band aid over the belly button, the scar hidden inside it.
 This nearly scarless nephrectomy is as safe as the traditional laparoscopic approach that involves making multiple small incisions and a longer extraction incision to remove the kidney.
 These minimally-invasive laparoscopic surgeries offer significantly reduced recovery times, and donors are often released from the hospital the next day.

 Who are the ideal candidates for kidney donation?

 Ideal donors can come from all walks of life.
 Sometimes complete strangers donate.
 The wait time to receive a kidney can be as long as five to eight years.
 In that time, a patient’s health can deteriorate, and they may not be well enough to undergo transplant surgery anymore.
 By knowing someone who they can receive a kidney directly from, the patient’s time spent on the wait time decreases dramatically.
 As long as the living donor is at least 18 years old and in overall good physical and psychological health, anyone can volunteer to be a living kidney donor.

-If I want to donate my kidney, but I’m not a match for a family member who needs a transplant, then can I still help someone?
+If I want to donate my kidney, but I’m not a match for a family member who needs a transplant, can I still help someone?